GMT +1 hour

 Verona holiday highlights

 The enchanting city of Verona lies in the Veneto region, 75 miles north of Venice, neighbouring the spectacular Dolomite Mountains and Lake Garda.
 Best known as the setting of Shakespeare’s classic love story, Romeo and Juliet, ‘fair’ Verona is one of Italy’s smaller cities and makes for a lovely few days of sightseeing.
+Lake Garda is just 30 minutes away so the two destinations work perfectly as a twin centre.

 In the heart of the city you'll find the picturesque Piazza del Erbe, a bustling square that sits on the former site of the Roman Forum and is surrounded by historic buildings.
 The square's colourful market, colourful frescoed buildings, soaring 12th-Century tower, and ornate fountain topped with a Roman statue dubbed the 'Virgin of Verona' make this scenic spot a great place for people-watching.
 Buzzing cafés, restaurants and bars line the square which is dramatically lit up at night and hosts all sorts of activities, from live music and performance art to author readings and even silent discos.